-From September 2021, schools must follow the new Early Years Foundation Stage curriculum laid out by the Department for Education.
-Fortunately, Dimensions’ member schools and new customers will stay fully compliant, as we’ve already done the work for you!
+From September 2021, schools have been following the new Early Years Foundation Stage curriculum laid out by the Department for Education.
+Fortunately, Dimensions’ member schools and new customers have remained fully compliant, as we’ve already done the work for you!

 How we’re helping you meet the new EY Framework

-Below, you’ll find a quick overview of how we’ve updated our EY curriculum in line with the changes coming in September.
+Below, you’ll find a quick overview of how we updated our EY curriculum in line with the changes.
 Plus, we’ve also provided a snapshot of how ‘Learning Means the World’ was ahead of its time.
 In fact, it embodied many of the new changes from its conception!

 Realigned to new goals

 We’ve realigned our EY curriculum to meet the new Development Matters and Early Learning Goals detailed by the Department for Education.

 Your updated Early Years Foundation Stage curriculum is now also linked to our Knowledge Building system.
 This means you can underpin your curriculum with that essential progression and cohesion that builds then through the rest of the school.

 Therefore, knowledge carries through as pupils transition into KS1.